By Catherine Heath on Writing docs from June 18, 2018

 If you’re a developer, you may already be familiar with the open source model and you can take a look at their open issues to see how you could help.
 Try to tackle an existing issue or submit your own for consideration.

-If you’re new to open source and outside the world of programming, the best bet for you is to attend their Writing Day during one of the conferences.
-You’ll have the chance to contribute with group support.
+If you’re new to open source and outside the world of programming, the best bet for you is to attend Writing Day during one of the conferences where you'll have the chance to contribute with group support.

-Joining a community gives you opportunities for professional development, social connection, the ability to learn new things, and a chance to have lots of fun.
+Joining a community gives you opportunities for professional development, social connection, learning, and a chance to have lots of fun.

 General posts useful to all documentarians about writing documentation, editing and publishing workflows, and more.